 Before we discuss the best ways to manage a multi-location SEO campaign, let’s briefly run through some of the most required elements of such a campaign.

-What You Need to Run SEO for Multiple Locations
+How to Optimize SEO for Multiple Locations

 #1.
 Clear URL Structure That Helps with Reporting